 A bioprinter is an advanced and innovative technology designed for the precise deposition of biological materials, including living cells, to create three-dimensional structures resembling living tissues.
 This cutting-edge device plays a pivotal role in the field of biotechnology and biomedical engineering, offering numerous applications in regenerative medicine, drug discovery, and tissue engineering.

-High resolution electron microscope (SEM ) for the cleanroom (350 KEuro required)
+High-resolution electron microscope (SEM ) for the cleanroom (350 KEuro required)

 A High-Resolution Scanning Electron Microscope (SEM) is an advanced imaging instrument that utilizes electrons instead of light to achieve remarkable levels of magnification and resolution in the nanoscale range.
 SEMs offer exceptionally high magnification capabilities, enabling the visualization of structures at the nanoscale.
 The resolution can reach sub-nanometer levels, providing detailed insights into the surface morphology of specimens.
 The SEM system plays a crucial role in our nanofabrication center, serving as our primary means of overseeing and controlling the ongoing processes within the facility.

-The equipment will be operating in designated laboratories at the IKI, and administered by the IKI management to the benefit of the entire research community in BGU, as well as research groups from other Universities and Industry.
+The equipment will be operating in designated laboratories at the IKI, and administered by the IKI management to the benefit of the entire research community in BGU, as well as research groups from other Universities and from Industry.

-Special achievements, Commercialization and Patents
+Special achievements, Commercialization, and Patents

 Prof. Shlomi Arnon

-Optical probe for in situ measurement on nitrate in soil and unsaturated zone
+Optical probe for the in situ measurement of nitrate in soil